upc-pre-202520-1asi0572-3355-petlink/Report/README.md

   Feature: Register Smart Collar

-    Scenario: Successfully register a new smart collar Given a collar device with ID "COLLAR-001" and assigned pet "Rocky" When the collar is registered in the platform
+    Scenario: Successfully register a new smart collar Given a collar device with ID "COLLAR-001" and assigned pet "Cookie" When the collar is registered in the platform
   		Then the collar information should be saved in the repository And a confirmation message should be returned
   ```

 - Obtener todos los collares registrados.